MichaelGrundie/NumberSystemsConverter-EventDrivenProgramming-/README.md

 the client(Northern Regional College Computing Department.)
 I then had to plan and document the process before writing this code as the implementation.

+For this project I used C# windows forms in Visual Studio.